bluetoother/ble-shepherd/README.md

 *************************************************
 <a name="API_update"></a>
 ###.update([callback])
-> Update the `peripheral` instance with the lastest characteristics value reading from the remote device.
+> Update the `peripheral` instance with the latest characteristics value reading from the remote device.

 **Arguments**